cs-chan/Deep-Plant/GRU-CFA/README.md

 3. Users can train the model from scratch by running the ``` mainClef.py ``` which includes ``` temp_createStruct5.py ``` and ``` attn_7_1_ex.py ```.

-4. Users can test the trained model prepared in the 'model' folder.
+4. Users can test the trained RNN model prepared in the [RNN](https://github.com/cs-chan/Deep-Plant/GRU-CFA/RNN) folder.

 ## Quantitative Analaysis

 1. Users are required to compute the probability outputs via  ``` compute_prob.py ```

-2. The probability outputs extrated can be evaluated via the two evaluation metrics mentioned [at this https URL](https://github.com/cs-chan/Deep-Plant/tree/master/HGO-CNN/matlab).
+2. The probability outputs extrated can be evaluated via the two evaluation metrics mentioned at [this https URL](https://github.com/cs-chan/Deep-Plant/tree/master/HGO-CNN/matlab).

 ## Attention visualisation

 Users can run the ``` visualClef.py ``` for the visualisation of the coarse and fined attention maps.
-Sample outputs are shown in [CFA Map Samples](https://github.com/cs-chan/Deep-Plant/tree/master/CFA Map Samples) folder.
+Sample outputs are shown in [CFA Map Samples](https://github.com/cs-chan/Deep-Plant/GRU-CFA/CFA Map Samples) folder.

 Note that users are expected to modify the corresponding files to correct path to work properly.
 Enjoy!